ianoff/dotfiles/readme.md

  - `savesecrets` - uses `op inject` to get stuff out of 1pass and save it to a file to be sourced into the shell (ideally into a folder that's gitignored, as shown here).
 This only needs to be done periodically.
  - `loadsecrets` - just checks for the file and sources it.
  - `killsecrets` - rm -rf

-### Healthvana & Ianoff Plugins
-Just a collection of commands I use about a thousand times a day for random stuff.
-Likely not useful to anyone else on the planet. 😅

 ## Themes